ameypathare/bank-reporting-pipeline/README.md

 Please note:<br>
 <font color="red">
-The data ingested is fake.
+The data ingested is a demo demonstrated.
 Due to organization's rules & regulations can't display the data & code used in production.
 </font>